zackpyle/etch-docs/docs/docs/known-issues/index.md

 ## Content Hub / CPTs / Custom Fields

 This area of Etch is a functional Proof of Concept so that users can start to experience the tremendous advantages of a "unified workflow."
 It's a high priority area and will get progressively better very quickly, but the CPT/Custom Fields functionality should be treated as more of a playground right now than a real part of your workflow (unless your needs are very basic).

+## Partial Selectors

+The HTML editor allows you to write classes in plain HTML, which it then parses into attached selector pills on the element.
+The one limitation of this workflow is that it has to be debounced, which means it has to try and guess when you're done typing.

+If you're a fast typer, you won't have any issues.
+If you're a slow typer and constantly pause or stop to think, Etch will think you're done and will create a selector out of the partial selector you typed.
+This can result in having tons of partial selectors in your style manager.

+If you find partial selectors in your style manager, it's a sign that you should stop using the HTML editor to add classes to elements.
+Instead, use the add attribute bar/workflow which allows you to type at any speed and doesn't require any debouncing or guessing.